dtiesling/flask-muck/docs/docs/quickstart.md

     decorators = [login_required]
 ```

+!!! note
-NOTE: For the remainder of this guide we'll assume the usage of the [Flask-SqlAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/quickstart/#quick-start) extension.
+    For the remainder of this guide we'll assume usage of the [Flask-SqlAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/quickstart/#quick-start) extension.

 ## Create SqlAlchemy Model
 Flask-Muck requires the use of SqlAlchemy's [declarative system]().
 If you are not using the declarative system you will